 The Eagle’s main cannon isn’t quite as colossal as the one on the Thunderbolt, but like the Wu-Tang Clan, it ain’t nothing to fuck with.
 The rounds can be kicked out at the ridiculous rate of per minute, and it takes a mechanical monster to load.

-The 22,000lb Bomb of the RAF lives up to its nickname “Grand Slam”.
-The picture shows one leaving on a #WW2 #Lancaster bomber during an attack on the famous viaduct at Arnsberg, south east of Hamm, on March 29th, 1945, and another picture showing the bomb exploding on the target.
+The Bomb of the RAF lives up to its nickname “Grand Slam”.
+The picture shows one leaving a Lancaster bomber during an attack on the famous viaduct at Arnsberg, south east of Hamm, Germany, on 29 Mar and another showing the bomb exploding on target.

 UK2 XF923 Bristol 188 1962-04-03 Filton BAeColl.jpg (1024×688) Bristol 188 (1962) was a British supersonic research aircraft built by the Bristol Aeroplane Company in the 1950s.
 Its length, slender cross-section and intended purpose led to its being nicknamed the "Flaming Pencil".
 It failed to attain the designed M2 speed and couldn't maintain top speed long enough to study thermal effects of supersonic flight.
 Cancelled in 1964.

 Vacuum Cannon Drives Ping Pong Ball at Supersonic Speed